So…just how much does a music video cost?

 Some storylines can be shot in half a day, alongside a performance – this is usually applicable to solo acts – but they often require a separate day to shoot them in so that they aren’t rushed.

 The cost of doing a narrative is again down to you and what you want – a simple, actor led storyline is less costly than one involving multiple people in lots of locations.
 For example, our Grave Digger video featured a team of re-enactors, all in period costume and shots against green screen and was expensive to do whereas the storyline to the E.N.V video was shot on locations sourced by the artist and done in half a day with one actress.
+The Janet Devlin ‘Outernet Song’ music video was a full day in a studio with Janet in multiple outfits, doing multiple performance pieces.

 If you want to have special effects, explosions, crane shots, flash cars or whatever it might be, in your video – as long as the budget is there, it can be sourced by us and shot.